safaiyeh/stashed/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the `apps/extension/dist` folder
-5. Copy the extension ID from the extension card
-6. Update your web app's `.env.local` with the extension ID

 ### 8. Build for production
 ```bash